fsu-lsu-anasen/a.dig/README.md

 * Lastly, the 'fitter' treats for dead channels inside the code at src/fitter/fitter.cpp.
 I haven't included the dead-channel information as a separate text-file, because this stage is best done with some caution.
 Remember to edit this as per your needs!

-Acknowledgements are due to Gordon McCann for the GainMap and ChannelMap classes, and for data-structures and dictionary used in the eventbuilder that this program is intended to be used with.
+Acknowledgements are due to Gordon McCann for design of the GainMap, ChannelMap classes, data structures, and ROOT dictionary definitions borrowed for use here from the original eventbuilder code.

 #### Dependencies: